roblandry/audio-led-sync/README.md

 -x hass,led, or both to sync audio via usb mic connected to rpi and display colors based on pitch/volume.

+NOTE: sudo is required for ws2821 leds depending on the pin used.
+If not using leds or you are using a supported pin that does not require root access, then no sudo commands are required for these scripts.

-There is a cherrypy server script that is not yet implimented.
+There is a cherrypy server script that is included.
+  Spin up the server ```sudo python3 color_server.py``` Open a web browser to your ip address and port 8080.

 cli options:
 ```